-In February this year, Villa Maria College celebrated a very special milestone – the College’s 100th birthday.
-One hundred years ago Villa Maria College opened its doors, welcoming girls from all over Canterbury.
+In February 2018, Villa Maria College celebrated a very special milestone – the College’s 100th birthday.
+On 18 February 1918, Villa Maria College opened its doors, welcoming girls from all over Canterbury.
 From humble beginnings, the College has grown and developed, evolving to become one of the country’s most prominent Catholic Colleges.

 There was much planning, discussion, dreaming, reworking and imagining in the three years leading up to Villa’s Centennial.
 It was decided early on that the celebrations take place over the weekend of 16-18 February – exactly a hundred years from the arrival of the first pupils.
 The College knew there would be great interest in the Centennial reunion, and commenced planning a number of events that would cater for all, culminating in a special Centennial Mass – the perfect way to honour our past and pray for our future.